cervega/cervega/README.md

 -Linkdln
 -Hire me on Linkdln

-- ⚡ Fun fact:  I like to ride my bike and go hiking every weekend
+⚡ Fun fact:  I like to ride my bicycle 🚵‍♀️ and go hiking 🥾 every weekend